 More than 1,200 plants in eleven varieties are planted in 5 large gardens.
-We feature: True Grosso, Provence, Hidcote, Folgate, Munstead, Gros Bleu, Fat Spike, Royal Velvet, Betty’s Blue, Melissa Lila, and Phenomenal.
+We feature: True Grosso, Provence, Hidcote, Folgate, Munstead, Gros Bleu, Fat Spike, Royal Velvet, Betty’s Blue, Melissa Lilac, and Phenomenal.
 This is a nice mix of French and English lavenders.
 We plant and manage our lavender following Certified Naturally Grown and organic practices.
 The lavender buds do not have any herbicides or pesticides and are proudly offered for use to regional locavores.

 Visit our cottage shop for lavender and lace items.
-Our shop products include: sachets, candles, lotions, teas, bath salts, dream pillows, hot/cool neck packs along with culinary lavender buds and recipes.
+Our shop products include: soaps, sachets, candles, lotions, teas, bath salts, dream pillows, hot/cool neck packs along with culinary lavender buds and recipes.
 In the future we plan to add syrup, jams, and honey.
 Our lace products include: earrings, necklaces and heirloom handkerchief sachets.
 Our lavender is simply serene.
 Tatted Lace is seldom seen!

 Groups & Events